robbynurdiansyah/manual-qa-orangehrm/Login/bug-reports.md

-# 🐞 Bug Reports – Manual QA for OrangeHRM Login
+# 🐞 Bug Reports – Manual QA - OrangeHRM Login

 This document lists identified bugs during manual testing of the login functionality in OrangeHRM.